weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 #### Close client connections

-The v4.4b7 client introduces aysnc processing.
-As a result, you have to explicitly close your client connections.
+Starting in v4.4b7, you have to explicitly close your client connections.
+There are two ways to close client connections.

+Use `client.close()` to explicitly close your client connections.

 ```python
 import weaviate